ethyca/fides/docs/fides/docs/cli/apply.md

       manifest_dir
     </div>
     <div class="content">
       The root of a directory tree that contains the resource manifest files that you want to apply to the server.
 The directories in the tree may <em>only</em> contain valid YAML files that describe Fides resources.
-If you include any other file, the command will throw an error. <span class="comment">The command crashes if you include non-manifest files.
-This seems a bit harsh -- is it a bug?</span>
+If you include any other file, the command will fail and the valid resource manifests will be ignored.
     </div>
   </div>
   <div class="label">OPTIONS</div>